top of page

 1. Combat drivers of conflict such as crime, injustice, and poverty.

-2. Support policymakers in developing representative, responsive, and inclusive governance systems.
+2. Support the emergence of representative, responsive, and inclusive governance.

-3. Support political dialogue processes that aim to mitigate or resolve violent conflict.
+3. Convene dialogues to mitigate or resolve violent conflict.

 Monkey King _edited.jpg